Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

 \subsection{Dense phase case}

-Suppose that $\stab{\CC}$ contains a stability condition $\sigma$ whose phase diagram $\Phi_\sigma$ is dense.
-Then the $G$-orbit of $\sigma$ is free and by Corollary~\ref{orbit closed} closed.
+If $\Stab{\CC}$ contains a stability condition $\sigma$ whose phase diagram $\Phi_\sigma$ is dense in $\R/\Z$ then the $G$-orbit of $\sigma$ is free and by \cref{cor:orbit closed} closed.
 Since the orbit is also open it is an entire connected component, consisting of a single chamber with no walls.
-This is the case in which the Speiser graph is trivial.
 Every stability condition in this component has dense phases and therefore no stability condition in this component has an algebraic heart.
 Our theory adds no boundary points to this component.

-This situation occurs for the space $\stab{X}$ of numerical stability conditions on a smooth complex projective curve $X$ of genus $g>0$, see \cite{MR2373143,MR2335991} respectively for the elliptic curve and higher genus cases.
-It also occurs for the space $\stab{Q}$ of stability conditions on the bounded derived category of finite-dimensional representations of a $2$-vertex quiver $Q$ with an oriented cycle, see \cite[Remark 3.33]{MR3289326} for the existence of a dense-phase stability condition.
+This situation occurs for the space $\Stab{X}$ of numerical stability conditions on a smooth complex projective curve $X$ of genus $g>0$, see \cite{Bridgeland07} for elliptic curves and \cite{Macri07} for the higher genus cases.
+It also occurs for the space $\Stab{Q}$ of stability conditions on the bounded derived category of finite-dimensional representations of a $2$-vertex quiver $Q$ with an oriented cycle, see \cite[Rem.~3.33]{DHKK14} for the existence of a dense-phase stability condition.